SAP Articles

 ERP Recommendations by Manufacturer Type

-• For small manufacturers, tools like Cetec or Acumatica tend to offer the right balance—enough functionality without overwhelming complexity.
+• For small manufacturers, tools like Cetec or Acumatica tend to offer the right balance, which is enough functionality without overwhelming complexity.

 • Mid-sized operations might lean toward NetSuite or Epicor; both have depth but won’t require a 12-month rollout.